Advertisement|Remove ads.

 According to CNBC’s David Faber on Tuesday, the round is targeting a pre-money valuation of $230 billion, up from earlier reports of $200 billion.

 The news follows conflicting reports earlier this month.
 CNBC had initially reported the $15 billion raise at a $200 billion valuation, which Musk publicly rejected on X, calling the report “false.”
-The Wall Street Journal subsequently reported that xAI is in advanced discussions to raise $15 billion in equity funding at the higher $230 billion valuation.
+The Wall Street Journal subsequently reported that xAI is in advanced discussions to raise $15 billion in equity funding at the higher $230 billion valuation, last week with no reaction from Musk.

 According to CNBC, the deal is still on, but the deadline has been extended.
 On Stocktwits, retail sentiment around xAI – which is not a publicly traded company – trended in ‘bullish’ territory, accompanied by chatter at ‘extremely high’ levels.